benwestondigital/climate-app/README.md

     - Go to your Atlas database using the MongoDB website.
 Press `Connect -> Connect your application` (using Node.js driver).
     - Copy the URI (connection string)
     - Edit the URI so that `<password>` is replaced by your real MongoDB password
-    - Edit the URI so that `myFirstDatabase` is replaced by `locations`
+    - Edit the URI so that `myFirstDatabase` is replaced by the name of your database

 3. Register for a [Google Maps API Key](https://mapsplatform.google.com/maps-products/).
     These APIs need to be enabled in your settings: